 But wait, there’s more!
 In addition to preventing hair loss, we can encourage hair growth.

 Minoxidil is available over the counter in either foam or liquid forms and is applied directly to the scalp.
 Minoxidil is a vasodilator: it opens up blood vessels and helps provide more nutrients to hair follicles so that they can support hair growth.
 We recommend using the 2.5% or 5% varieties.

-Minoxidil is also available in a 10% strength version, but it doesn’t work any better and may cause more irritation than the lower-strength versions.
+Minoxidil is also available in a 10% strength version, but it actually works worse probably because it causes more irritation than the lower-strength versions.

 Have you seen the commercials for super long lush lashes by Latisse?